hilze/surveymanager/Readme.md

 READ ME
 =========

 The survey manager service assists users (organizational staff members) in managing the process of conducting exit surveys with employees (respondents) who have resigned or been terminated from the project.
-Users will be able to add respondents and track contacts made to respondents.
+Users will be able to view the list of respondents, add and update respondents.
+They will also be able to add contacts made to respondents and view a list of all contacts.
 Resources that are part of the system include:

 - Users - a list of users of the system